devfake/flox/README.md

 The import will download all poster images.

 After the import, you can refresh the complete data (add missing episodes, update ratings and more) in the settings page.

+### Refresh data

+To keep your entries up to date (e.g. ratings, episodes, images) you need to refresh them.
+In the settings there is the possibility to refresh the data manually or via a cron job (you need the queue worker for this).
+If you want to refresh only a single entry, there is a button on the subpage of this item.

+### Reminders

+Flox can send you a daily reminder of episodes or movies coming out today via mail.
+Or a weekly summary of episodes and movies coming out in the last 7 days.
+There are options in the settings page for this.

+Make sure you tweak the `DATE_FORMAT_PATTERN` config in your `.env` file.

 ### Translation